Visa outage blocks transactions across Europe - Journal du Cameroun

 “We have been informed that Visa has corrected the outage and transactions are now starting to go through.
 There is still some intermittency however, we believe this is due to a backlog of transactions,” it said.

-“We now understand that contactless transactions have a better chance of going through.
-We’d encourage affected customers to try contactless transactions where possible.”
+“We now understand that contactless transactions have a better chance of going through.”

 It is understood the Bank of England is aware of the issue and is in touch with Visa.